Trentbyu/hello-world-program/Readme.md

 # Overview

 Hello wrold is the most basic program to write.
-Most people when they are tuaght a new language, they are tuaght how to write hello world to the terminal.
+Most people when they are tuaght a new language, they are taught how to write hello world to the terminal.

 [Software Demo Video](http://youtube.link.goes.here)